JesKim2/lab-dev-log.md/dev-log.md

 - Tokenization is breaking something into smaller pieces, called tokens (usually words, characters, to even subwords depending on the context) and is used to feed information to the LLMs
 ## Lab Reflection

-> **_One thing I found surprising was that even professionals don't know how AI had a jump in inference capabilities, starting to recognize patterns and such_** I also liked how we could still use inference to guide the answer
+> **_One thing I found surprising was that even professionals don't know how AI had a jump in inference capabilities, starting to recognize patterns and such._** I also liked how we could still use inference to guide the answer
 ## Code Snippet

 ```python